Class CharBitSet

 public boolean contains(char index)

-Returns true if the given char is contained in this bit set.
+Returns true if the given position is contained in this bit set.
+If the index is out of bounds, this returns false.

 Specified by: